 Data cleaning

 Download CSV file was read into a table as DataFrame.
 To evaluate attributes to use and quality of data in respective attribute, I calculated the number of null values in columns and value_counts to see category of value and proportion of each value group under that attribute.
-From the result of DataFrame.isnull().sum(), I selected attributes in blue square in Pic A. The count attributes were chose for visualized data exploration along with Weather, Road and Light condition.
+From the result of DataFrame.isnull().sum(), I selected attributes in blue square in Pic A. The count attributes were chosed for visualized data exploration along with Weather, Road and Light condition.
 Weather, Road and Light condition attributes were used for training and evaluating models.

 Pic.
 A : Result of DataFrame.isnull().sum()